-*See the Ultimate Ice Pop Mold Guide for updated baby and kid-friendly molds.
+*See my 2015 popsicle mold guide for updated baby and kid-friendly molds.

 We’ve looked at non-toxic popsicle molds before of course, but most of the ones I posted were for older kids and adults.
 What most people don’t realize is that cute and tiny little ice pops are also great for babies and toddlers, not just older kids.

 - A tasty and chilly ice pop can help sooth your teething baby’s gums.

 - Homemade ice pops can introduce your baby to all sorts of healthy foods and new flavors, only in a way that’s fun.

 - Picky babies may be more likely to eat an ice pop than a bowl of puree, making nutrition less of a problem.

 - Of course, ice pops are a great way to cool off when it’s hot, sticky little babies include.

 What’s tough is that babies have smaller hands and mouths.
 There are very few pre-made mold options that will work.
 Luckily there are a couple of real, but smaller ice pop mold options you can try, plus I have some ideas about how to make your own smaller ice pop molds.